just4jc/corda/docs/source/key-concepts-security-model.rst

   Network permissioning including node to node authentication is performed using TLS and certificates.
   See :doc:`permissioning` for further detail.

-.. warning:: API level authentication (RPC, Web) is currently simple username/password and subject to design review.
+.. warning:: API level authentication (RPC, Web) is currently simple username/password for demonstration purposes and will be revised.

 * Authorisation and entitlements